ices-tools-dev/mixfishtools/README.md

 -   ***mixfishtools guide***- Guide to use of the *mixfishtools* functions.

+-   ***FLStock creation*** - Guide to creating FLStock objects for use in WGMIXFISH

--   ***Reproduce advice*** - WGMIXFISH quality control procedure to test the reproduction of single stock advice forecasts before proceeding with mixed fishery modelling scenarios.
+-   ***Reproduce advice*** - WGMIXFISH quality control procedure to test the reproduction of single stock advice forecasts before proceeding with mixed fishery modelling scenarios

-To build directly during installation: `remotes::install_github(repo = "ices-tools-dev/mixfishtools", build_vignettes = TRUE)`,
-followed by `browseVignettes(package = "mixfishtools")` to view.
+To build directly during installation: `remotes::install_github(repo = "ices-tools-dev/mixfishtools", build_vignettes = TRUE)`, followed by `browseVignettes(package = "mixfishtools")` to view.

 Both Rmarkdown documents to produce the vignettes are found in the '/vignettes' subfolder of the repo.
 When using the cloned repo, these can be built using `devtools::build_vignettes()`.